daftsun/colorscheme-generator/README.md

 # Color Palette Generator

-Creates an color palette based on image provided
+Creates an color palette based on image provided.

+Steps Done:
+1. Extracts colors from the image provided
+2. Provides an option to select base color
+3. Creates palette based on base color

 How to run the code